 Educator Resource Library

-By engaging students in hands-on repair activities, educators help foster critical thinking skills, creativity, awareness of the environment, and agency.
+By engaging youth in hands-on repair activities, educators help foster critical thinking skills, creativity, awareness of the environment, and agency.
 While these programs do provide practical skills, they are principally about developing students’ thinking skills, cultivating a mindset of care for the material world, and empowering students to assume full ownership of the objects in their lives.

 Visitors are invited to help expand this catalogue by suggesting additions and/or by applying for a grant to develop new resources.